radioactivepb/smartclose.nvim/README.md

         -- How should smart close work for you? actions = {
             -- Want smart close to close all of something, all at once?
 Put it here! close_all = {
-				windows = {
                 filetypes = {
                     -- List any and all filetypes here -- "lua",
                     -- "markdown"
                 },
                 buftypes = {
                     -- List any and all buftypes here -- "terminal"
                 },
                 -- Close all floating windows when smart closing? floating = true,
-				},
-				buffers = {
-					filetypes = {
-                        -- List any and all filetypes here -- "lua",
-                    },
-					buftypes = {
-                        -- List any and all buftypes here -- "terminal"
-                    },
                 -- Close all empty buffers when smart closing? empty = true,
             },
-			},
             -- Want smart close to ignore something?
 Put it here! ignore_all = {
-				windows = {
                 filetypes = {
                     -- List any and all filetypes here -- "lua",
                     -- "markdown"
                 },
                 buftypes = {
                     -- List any and all buftypes here -- "terminal"
-                    },
-				},
-				buffers = {
-					filetypes = {
-                        -- List any and all filetypes here -- "lua",
-                        -- "markdown"
-                    },
-					buftypes = {
-                        -- List any and all buftypes here -- "terminal"
-                    },
                 },
             },
         },